gyng/betabot/README.md

 UntitledBot is a chatbot that aims to be protocol agnostic, easy to deploy and simple to develop for.
 UntitledBot supersedes [HidoiBot](https://github.com/gyng/HidoiBot).

+Features network adapters and plugin framework goodies (database ORM, settings, packaging, install).

-An IRC adapter is included with a web-based bouncer in the roadmap.
+An IRC adapter is included.
+A web-based bouncer and public site in the roadmap.

 ## Installation